braininahat/cerebro/README.md

 ## Development Workflow

 1. **Environment setup**
-   - `pip install -e .` to install Cerebro utilities in editable mode.
+   - `uv pip install -e .` to install Cerebro utilities in editable mode.
-   - `pip install -r startkit/requirements.txt` for the official dependencies.
+   - `uv pip install -r startkit/requirements.txt` for the official dependencies.
    - Use `uv run python <script>` when executing notebooks or scripts to ensure a consistent environment (see `CLAUDE.md`).
 2. **Formatting & linting**
    - `make format` or `black --check . && isort --check .` before committing.